vmware-tanzu/tanzu-dev-portal/content/workshops/lab-container-basics.md

 description:
   Learn the basics of how to build container images and run them.
 We’ll be using the Docker tool.
-featured: true
+featured: false
-level1: Modern App Basics
+logo: /images/workshops/logo-docker.png
-hero: "/images/workshops/workshop-container-basics.png"
+hero: /images/workshops/workshop-container-basics.png
 lab: lab-container-basics
 lastmod: '2021-05-19'
 length: 60
-logo: "/images/workshops/logo-container-basics.png"
-preview: "/images/workshops/img-container-basics.png"
+preview: /images/workshops/img-container-basics.png
 summary:
   - Learn the basics of how to build container images and run them.
 We’ll be using the Docker tool.